- » Focus and Scope

 Peer Review Process

-Each article will be reviewed by at least two anonymous referees (double-blind system).
+Each article will be thoroughly reviewed, usually by two anonymous referees (double-blind system).
 Their decision, with respect to the eligibility for publication, will be acknowledged by the editors.
 Proposals for improvements will be forwarded to the authors.

 The following points will be considered by the referees when assessing a manuscript submitted to EIoP: